aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 ---
-title: Stellar Smart Contracts
+title: AiBlocks Smart Contracts
 ---

-Stellar can be used to build sophisticated smart contracts.
+AiBlocks can be used to build sophisticated smart contracts.
 Smart contracts are computer programs that can automatically execute an agreement based on programmed logic.

 The concept of integrating technology and legal contracts dates back to the 1950s when scholars